Ristar (Game Gear video game)

 Ristar is a platform video game released by Sega in February 1995 for the Game Gear.
 While sharing themes and gameplay elements from its main counterpart, Ristar, for the Sega Genesis, it is a largely different game.
+Like in the Genesis version, the player assumes the role of an anthropomorphic cartoon star who uses his stretchable arms to fight enemies and navigate levels.
+The Game Gear version was developed by Japan System House, a developer commonly utilized to make Game Gear iterations of their Sega Genesis games.

 The game was well received by critics, who felt the gameplay mechanics were transferred over well to the older, aging Game Gear system, but were divided on whether or not the game was worth playing if both versions of the game were available to the consumer.
 The game received even less exposure than its Genesis counterpart, due to the Game Gear being towards the end of its lifecycle, and having less of a userbase to begin with in comparison to the Genesis.